erwinkaaa/Storedei/README.md

 Storedei is an Store-like application for Juara Android submission.

-User can see products, view their cart, add product to cart, remove product from cart, and download product image.
+User can view products, view their cart, add product to cart, remove product from cart, and download product image.

 ## Tech Stack